VincentWei/MiniGUI/README.md

 # MiniGUI

-A mature cross-platform windowing system and GUI system for IoT devices.
+A mature cross-platform windowing system and GUI system for embedded and IoT devices.

 ## TABLE OF CONTENTS